Dasharo/docs/docs/ways-you-can-help-us.md

   news about Dasharo direction
 * Insider's view and influence on Dasharo features roadmap – you can have a real impact on Dasharo development

-If you are interested in other market segments than Desktop, please get in touch with us with the specific hardware model you have in mind

 ### PayPal